-The idea that material inventory must be managed such that it meets production demand as accurately as possible is a basic principle of manufacturing.
-Stemming from the material requirements planning software introduced in the 1970s, manufacturing resource planning (MRP II) systems emerged in the 1980s and evolved beyond the relatively static metrics that drove early inventory and procurement planning by integrating more complex and dynamic data points, such as staffing levels, machine capacity and financial data to help managers more accurately plan inventory and production scheduling.
+Manufacturing Resource Planning is a materials management and inventory control system that emerged in the 1980s.
+Stemming from the material requirements planning software introduced in the 1970s, manufacturing resource planning (MRP II) evolved beyond the relatively static metrics that drove early inventory and procurement planning by integrating more complex and dynamic data points, such as staffing levels, machine capacity and financial data to help managers more accurately plan inventory and production scheduling.

 Select all the resources you’re interested in downloading